casella/TestNewInst/README.md

 To instantiate the test cases without textual output and time measurement (on Linux), run time omc -d=newInst -q -i=System_NNN Networks.mo System_NNN.mo

+The number of raw equations is about 50*N